naveenkumar-1501/Capstone-Project/README.md

 ## Description

-This respository contains a Python pragram that performs Orange HRM Application Automation utilize Selenium WebDriver to automate various test cases.
+This respository contains a Python program that performs Orange HRM Application Automation utilize Selenium WebDriver to automate various test cases.
 ## Project Description

 This project automates testing of the SauceDemo Application using Python Selenium and Pytest.
 It covers both positive and negative test cases.